 What Can Be Done to Manage Nausea and Vomiting?

 Medicines for controlling nausea and vomiting are called antiemetics.
-Some of these drugs block the signal in the brain and gut that causes nausea and vomiting.
+Some of these medications block the signal in the brain and gut that causes nausea and vomiting.
 Your doctor may have you try more than one antiemetic medication before finding the prescription that works best for you.

 - Eat 5 to 6 smaller meals, rather than 3 large meals, throughout the day.